-Editing of the Access to Care Variables
+2.6.8.6 Editing the Access to Care Variables

 Editing consisted primarily of logical editing for consistency with skip patterns.
-Other editing included the construction of new variables describing the USC provider, and recoding several "other specify" text items into existing or new categorical values, which are described below.
+Other editing included the construction of new response values and new variables describing the recoding of several "other specify" text items into existing or new categorical values, which are described below.

-Not all variables or categories that appear in the Access to Care section are included on the file, as some small cell sizes have been suppressed to maintain respondent confidentiality.
-This affects the following questions:
+In previous years, not all variables or categories that appear in the Access to Care section of the HC questionnaire are included on the file, as some small cell sizes have been suppressed to maintain respondent confidentiality.
+No variables or categories were suppressed in 2002.